kernelcurry/kernelcurry-site/content/snes/wildsnake.md

 +++
 date = 2017-11-18
 title = "WildSnake"
-description = "If you thought Tetris was fun, get ready Tetris with snakes!
+description = "If you thought Tetris was fun, get ready for Tetris with snakes!
 Yeah, actual Snakes; Wild Snakes.
 Alexey Pajitnov, the creator of Tetris, thought it would be a good idea to add snakes to the classic game."

 publishers = ["Spectrum HoloByte"] developers = ["Manley & Associates"]